 An examination of factors that influence health and fitness across the lifespan including methods, services and resources to access and optimize the health and fitness of individuals and cohorts.
 Every semester.

-PHEC 450 Aquatics and Pool Management
+PHEC 450 Aguatics and Pool Management

 3 cr.

 Advanced course in teaching, supervising all levels of swimming and diving instruction, and training competitive swimmers.
 Administration of swimming pools; staff, program, budget, facilities, safety, pool sanitation.
 Spring.
-PHEC 480 Field Experience in Athletic Training Field experience in athletic training.
+HEALTH PROMOTION PHEC 480 Field Experience in Athletic Training 1 to 6 cr.

+Field experience in athletic training.
 Sites of study may vary.
 Offered as needed.
+Repeatable for maximum of 6 credits if placement sites are different.

-Repeatable up to a maximum of six credits.
-PHEC 481 Field Experience in Coaching 1 to 6 cr.
+PHEC 481 Field Experience in Coaching

+HLTH 435 Health Promotion Programming

+Development and application of skills in planning, implementation, and evaluation of multi-level health promotion programs.
+Variable.
+Fall.
+Prerequisite: HLTH 430.

+1 to 6 cr.

 Field experience in coaching.
 Sites of study may vary.
 Offered as needed.
-Repeatable up to a maximum of six credits.
+Repeatable for maximum of 6 credits if placement sites are different.

 PHEC 482 Field Experience in Health Fitness

 1 to 6 cr.

 Field experience in health fitness.
 Sites of study may vary.
-Offered as needed.
-Repeatable up to a maximum of six credits.
-PHEC 483 Field Experience in Health Promotion 1 to 6 cr.

-Field experience in health promotion.
-Sites of study may vary.
-Offered as needed.
-Repeatable up to a maximum of six credits.
-PHEC 490 Special Topics in Health & Physical Education The special topics course allows for unique or distinctive study such as clinics, workshops or course work dealing with a current topic related to health & physical education.
+Offered as needed, Repeatable for maximum of 6 credits if placement sites are different.
+PHEC 490 Special Topics in Health & Physical Education 1 to 6 cr.
+The special topics course allows for unique or distinctive study such as clinics, workshops or course work dealing with a current topic related to health & physical education.
 It is arranged on a needs basis.
-Repeatable for credit if topics are substantially different.
-PHEC 492 Seminar in Health Fitness A separately graded component of the Health Fitness Internship, required in conjunction with PHEC 495.
+Repeatable for maximum of 6 credits if topics are substantially different.
+PHEC 492 Seminar in Health Fitness 3 cr.

+A separately graded component of the Health Fitness Internship, required in conjunction with PHEC 495.
 This course will address worksite issues encountered during the internship experience.
 Every semester.

-PHEC 495 Internship in Health Fitness Special work experiences related to the health fitness academic program.
-Full-time students must register for a minimum of 9 credit hours of internship.
-Graded P/F. Prerequisite: Completion of 90 credit hours or more with a C or better in the major and senior status.
-Exercise and Sport Science Capstone.
-PHEC 498 Readings in Health & Physical Education 1 to 4 cr.
+PHEC 495 Internship in Health Fitness

+9 cr.